dPys/PyNets/README.md

 5- Step 5: Aggregate individual network data into group database

-6- Step 6: Reduce dimensionality of node metrics at the gorup level using cluster analysis and/or PCA
+6- Step 6: Reduce dimensionality of node metrics at the group level using cluster analysis and/or PCA

 -----